Friday, June 13, 2025

 Best Practices for Grinding Flaxseed

 Grind whole seeds just before you use them to get the most nutrition.
 A coffee grinder or blender is best.
-Store unused ground flaxseed in an airtight container in the fridge to slow down oxidation and keep ALA omega-3s fresh.
+Store unused ground flaxseed in an airtight container in the fridge to slow oxidation and keep ALA omega-3s fresh.
 Never use pre-ground seeds—freshly milled ensures maximum freshness for flaxseed for heart health.

 Storing Flaxseed for Freshness